Full disclosure: This product was provided to me free of charge. However, this is not a paid review; the opinions expressed are my own.

 - Add ingredients to blender or Vitamix/Blendtec in approximate order shown.
 Mainly, it’s important to add solid ingredients to your blender before liquid ingredients so you don’t have any messy splashing action.
 Blend a minute or two until all ingredients are fully incorporated.

+A very ripe pear and ½ cup of water may be substituted for the pear juice.
 I don’t always add ice to my smoothies.
 Most of my ingredients are usually cold at the start, but if yours are not and/or you prefer your smoothies to be icy cold, then add ice cubes.

 I had leftover coconut milk that I had stored in a glass jar, so as you can see I poured my smoothie right into that instead of dirtying another glass, which reminded me of my friend, Heather (Heather Eats Almond Butter), and her love of treats in jars.
 There’s no need for a fancy glass for a quick morning smoothie.
 Enjoy this smoothie and go go check out GoGo Organic Pear Juice!
 (Sorry, couldn’t resist.)